LAWS4101 Foundations of Law and Lawyering

 - Contact hours

-- Teaching dates for this unit are as follows: Monday 12 February to Friday 23rd February 2018.
-Tutorials will then be run throughout semester one.
+- intensive period—lectures, workshops/tutorials: Monday 12 February to Friday 23rd February 2018; tutorials: continue to run throughout semester one.
 Refer to the timetable website for session times and venues.
 Attendance at all sessions is mandatory.

 - Students must attend every day of the intensive period (Monday to Friday in both weeks) which includes lectures and a combination of workshops and tutorials.
-Students will then be required to attend a one hour tutorial each fortnight for the remander of the semester.
+Students will then be required to attend a one-hour tutorial each fortnight for the remainder of the semester.